asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 each of which is referred to here with its index.
 Each item-set also represents the corresponding state in the finite-state-machine.

-For convenience, the program treats certain non-terminals, such as `Identifier`, `StringLiteral`, and `Constant` as terminals.
+For convenience, the `lr.c` program treats certain non-terminals, such as `Identifier`, `StringLiteral`, and `Constant` as terminals.

 ---

-The program:
+The sample program:

 ``` c
 int main()